Walkinshaw TWG Racing: 2020

 2019 Super2 Series champion Bryce Fullwood and 2014 Bathurst 1000 winner Chaz Mostert signed with the team for the 2020 season.
 Mostert started the year well with a podium in his second race at the Adelaide 500.

 2020 was a challenging year for the team as they, along with the other teams battled the effects of the COVID-19 pandemic.
 Many team members had to leave their families in Melbourne to help keep the Supercars season going.

 Fullwood claimed his first podium at The Bend Motorsport Park in September.
 Mostert finished the year strong, combining with the experienced Warren Luff to claim a fine 3rd place at the season ending Bathurst 1000.

 2021

 Fullwood and Mostert both continued on with the team for 2021.
 Mostert achieved his first pole position for the team at Sandown and followed it up with a win at the next event at Symmons Plains.
 Mostert was able to claim another win at Hidden Valley before the series took an extended break due to the various lockdowns caused by the COVID-19 pandemic.

 On 26 October, it was announce that Nick Percat would be re-joining the team he made his debut with, replacing Bryce Fullwood who had signed with Brad Jones Racing.

 2023

 In May 2022, Walkinshaw Andretti United confirmed that the team will switch to Ford machinery from 2023 season onwards and thus received a same treatment as Dick Johnson Racing, Tickford Racing, Grove Racing and Blanchard Racing Team by receiving a full-factory support from Ford.
+Both Percat and Mostert remained with the team for 2023.

+2024

+For 2024, Ryan Wood replaced Percat in the teams #2 Mustang, with Mostert remaining in the #25 entry.
+Mostert won the teams first race with Mustangs in Perth, along with two more wins in Sydney.

+2025

+Both Wood and Mostert remained with the team for the 2025 Season.
+Ryan Wood scored his first win in Perth and Chaz Mostert won the 2025 Supercars Championship, taking 4 wins during the season.

+2026

+For 2026, the team switches to racing Toyota GR Supras Mostert and Wood remained with the team.